nozzlegear/ShopifySharp/readme.md

 # Installation

 ShopifySharp is [available on NuGet](https://www.nuget.org/packages/ShopifySharp/).
 Use the package manager console in Visual Studio to install it:

 ```
 Install-Package ShopifySharp
 ```

+# Version 2.0.0

+Version 2.0.0 is a major update to ShopifySharp, it contains some breaking changes.
+We strongly recommend updating to 2.0.0+ **before** June 1st, 2016.
+Shopify will completely deprecate the method for verifying authentic requests used in `ShopifyAuthorizationService.IsAuthenticRequest` on June 1st, 2016.
+After that date, this method will always return false in v1 builds.

+**Breaking changes**:

+- `ShopifyException.Error.Errors` is now a `Dictionary<string, IEnumerable<string>>` on the ShopifyException itself.
+To maintain some back compat, `ShopifyException.JsonError` is the raw JSON-serialized error returned by Shopify.
+It's functionally identical to the old ex.Error.Errors, which was also the raw JSON string.
+- Any enums that previously had a `.Unknown` default value are now nullable and have had those values removed.
+Instead of checking if `Enum == Enum.Unknown`, you should instead check if `Enum == null` or `Enum != Enum.Value`.
+- `ShopifyRecurringChargeStatus` has been merged into `ShopifyChargeStatus`.
+- All `*FilterOptions` and `*ListOptions` (used in many Service.ListAsync and Service.CountAsync calls) have been renamed to `*Filter` and moved into the `ShopifySharp.Filters` namespace.

 ### A work-in-progress

 Currently, the only other .NET library for Shopify is [Shopify.net](https://github.com/cmcdonaldca/shopify.net), which hasn't been updated in over 3 years and requires that you know the exact URL paths of the Shopify API, along with creating your own entity classes for each resource.
 That's why I'm building ShopifySharp — .NET developers need a fully-featured library for interacting with Shopify and building Shopify apps.

 With that said, this library is still pretty new.
 It currently suppports the following Shopify APIs: